Motorized Foot Scooters

 Cities across the country have taken different approaches to regulating the scooter rental companies.
 Some have impounded scooters and issued fines against the companies for failing to cooperate with city rules.
 Each city or regulatory agency may have different rules for scooters.

 Minneapolis recently passed a new ordinance to regulate scooters on City of Minneapolis streets and sidewalks.
 The ordinance requires scooter rental companies to enter into a written agreement with the city; the agreement lists specific conditions that the companies must follow to help keep streets and sidewalks safe and orderly.

-What is the City of Minneapolis’ regulatory approach to scooter rentals?
+What is Minneapolis' regulatory approach to scooters?

 The City’s scooter sharing ordinance requires the sharing networks to obtain a license agreement with the City and follow rules for parking and in the right-of-way.

 State law already regulates how low power vehicles like foot scooters operate in the street.
 The City’s regulatory framework is intended to be welcoming to new transportation options like motorized foot scooters, but requires networks to operate in an organized manner consistent with City rules.

 The City has general authority to remove scooters found unattended and blocking traffic or public infrastructure, or otherwise compromising public safety.
 The new ordinance and license agreement provide more specific guidance to scooter companies and the public about local rules for scooter sharing in the public right-of-way, including on City sidewalks.

 - At least of 30% of scooter fleets (min 600) must be distributed throughout the Areas of Concentrated Poverty in Minneapolis (North, NE, South)

 - No more than 40% of scooter fleets (max 800) may be distributed to downtown and the surrounding neighborhoods (North Loop, DT East/West, Elliot Park, Loring Park)